Sign in Create account

 Row 5 (right side): knit 3, place marker, work across Chart A 5 times (50 stitches), knit 1, place marker, knit 3.

-Row 6: knit 3, slip marker, purl to maker, slip marker, knit 3.
+Row 6: knit 3, slip marker, purl to marker, slip marker, knit 3.

 Row 7: knit 3, slip marker, work across Chart A 5 times (50 stitches), knit 1, slip marker, knit 3.

-Row 8: knit 3, slip marker, purl to maker, slip marker, knit 3.
+Row 8: knit 3, slip marker, purl to marker, slip marker, knit 3.

 Row 38: as row 8.

-Repeat rows 37 and 38 until piece measures about 7”.
-Break yarn and without removing markers, place stitches on hold to be worked later.
+Repeat rows 37 and 38 until the piece measures about 7”.
+Break yarn and, without removing markers, place stitches on hold to be worked later.

 Right Front